Answering a Lawsuit

 The Garnishment Process

 If a judgment is entered against you, the Plaintiff may be able to initiate a garnishment action to garnish money from your bank account or wages.
 To begin the garnishment process, the Plaintiff issues a Garnishment Summons to a third party, such as the Defendant's employer or bank, known as the "Garnishee."
 In general, if the Garnishee owes money to the Defendant, it must hold the money until it is released to the Plaintiff.
 The Plaintiff collects the money held by the Garnishee either by consent from the Defendant or by means of a Writ of Execution ("Writ") from the court.
 When a Garnishee receives a Writ, the Garnishee retains as much of the amount due under the Writ as the Garnishee has on deposit owed by the Defendant, but not more than 110 percent of the amount remaining due on the claim.
 There are limits on the amount of a person's wages that may be garnished.
-In some cases, a Defendant may qualify for an exemption from garnishment.
+In some cases, a Defendant may also qualify for an exemption from garnishment.
 The "Exemption Forms" that are enclosed with a Garnishment Summons have a list of possible exemptions.
 Should you qualify for and wish to claim an exemption, you must immediately return the Exemption Forms plus supporting documentation to the Garnishee and the Plaintiff's attorney.

 Motion to Vacate Default Judgment

 If a default judgment has been entered against you, in some limited cases you may be able to request the judgment be "vacated," or cancelled.
 You must make such a request to the court that entered the judgment.
 A default judgment may generally only be vacated by bringing a motion to the court and proving one of the following things: (1) excusable neglect, (2) fraud, (3) the judgment is void, (4) enforcement of the judgment would be unjust, and (5) any other reason to justify relief from the judgment, which includes improper service of the creditor's lawsuit (Minn.
 R. Civ.
 P. 60.02).
-A request to vacate a judgment must generally be submitted to the court within one year of the judgment being entered.
-It is ultimately up to the judge whether to vacate a default judgment.
-If you believe that a judgment has been wrongfully entered against you and wish to have it vacated, it is generally best if you can obtain the assistance of an attorney.
+A request to vacate a judgment must generally (but not always) be submitted to the court within one year of the judgment being entered.
+It is up to the judge whether to vacate a default judgment.
+If you believe that a judgment has been wrongfully entered against you and wish to have it vacated, it is best if you can obtain the assistance of an attorney.

 If You Cannot Afford an Attorney

 A lawsuit is a formal legal process, and it is generally best if you can be represented by an attorney.
-If you cannot afford an attorney, you may wish to visit the self-help center at the Minnesota Judicial Branch website, which can be found at www.mncourts.gov/selfhelp.
-In addition, the court staff may be able to provide you with basic general information and forms.
-The court staff cannot, however, provide you with legal advice or serve your papers for you.
+If you cannot afford an attorney, you may wish to visit the self-help center at the Minnesota Judicial Branch website, which can be found at www.mncourts.gov/selfhelp In addition, the court staff may be able to provide you with basic general information and forms.
+The court staff cannot, however, give you legal advice or serve your papers for you.
 If you are unable to find what you need from the Minnesota Judicial Branch, you may wish to visit a local law library for more information.

 About Conciliation Court